• Skip to primary navigation

 Close-up of a piece of Rolled Baklava.

-Luckily baklava freezes well.
-You can freeze extra Baklava for up to 3 months.
-Store them in an airtight container with wax paper in between the layers of cookies.
+Baklava freezes well for up to 3 months.
+Place Baklava in an airtight container with wax paper in between the layers.
 Thaw overnight in the refrigerator before serving.

 Enjoy!